-- (2) The provision by governments of direct subsidies to a firm or an industry contingent upon export performance. - (b) Currency retention schemes or any similar practices which involve a bonus on exports. - (c) Internal transport and freight charges on export shipments, provided or mandated by governments, on terms more favourable than for domestic shipments. - (d) The delivery by governments or their agencies of imported or domestic products or services for use in the production of exported goods, on terms or conditions more favourable than for delivery of like or directly competitive products or services for use on the production of goods for domestic consumption. - (e) The full or partial exemption, remission, or deferral specifically related to exports, of direct taxes $\frac{1}{}$ or social welfare charges paid or payable by industrial or commercial enterprises. $\frac{2}{}$ - (f) The allowance of special deductions directly related to exports or export performance, over and above those granted in respect to production for domestic consumption, in the calculation of the base on which direct taxes are charged. - (g) the exemption or remission in respect of the production and distribution of exported products, of indirect taxes1/ in excess of those levied in respect of the production and distribution of like products when sold for domestic consumption.
+- (a) The provision by governments of direct subsidies to a firm or an industry contingent upon export performance. - (b) Currency retention schemes or any similar practices which involve a bonus on exports. - (c) Internal transport and freight charges on export shipments, provided or mandated by governments, on terms more favourable than for domestic shipments. - (d) The delivery by governments or their agencies of imported or domestic products or services for use in the production of exported goods, on terms or conditions more favourable than for delivery of like or directly competitive products or services for use on the production of goods for domestic consumption, if (in the case of products) such terms or conditions are more favourable than those commercially available on world markets to its exporters. - (e) The full or partial exemption, remission, or deferral specifically related to exports, of direct taxes1/ or social welfare charges paid or payable by industrial or commercial enterprises.2/ - (f) The allowance of special deductions directly related to exports or export performance, over and above those granted in respect to production for domestic consumption, in the calculation of the base on which direct taxes are charged. - (g) The exemption or remission in respect of the production and distribution of exported products, of indirect taxes $\frac{1}{}$ in excess of those levied in respect of the production and distribution of like products when sold for domestic consumption.